-- 2.7 Commencement: the Haiti Reconstruction Fund became effective upon signature of the first Administration Agreement with Brazil on May 11, 2010. - 2.8 End Disbursement: It is expected that the HRF funds will be fully disbursed by the Trustee by December 31, 2017.
+2.8 End Disbursement: It is expected that the HRF funds will be fully disbursed by the Trustee by December 31, 2017.
 The Trustee shall only disburse after such date with the written approval of the Donors.
 IDA, as Trustee, will then undertake all actions necessary, including accounting, auditing and reporting, to wind up the activities of the Fund in an expeditious and orderly manner.
-Following the final disbursement date, the Trustee shall, as instructed by each Donor in writing, return any remaining balance of the resources to the relevant Donor or to the relevant Donor Balance Account or transfer such balance to another trust fund or fund administered by the World Bank Group on a pro rata basis based on the Donors' paid Contributions, provided this has been agreed with the donor.
+Following the final disbursement date, the Trustee shall, as instructed by each Donor in writing, return any remaining balance of the resources to the relevant Donor or to the relevant Donor Balance Account or transfer such balance to another trust fund or fund administered by the World Bank Group on a pro rata basis based on the Donors' paid Contributions.